yusuke85/javascript-module-2-todo-workshop/README.md

     }
 }
 ```

-&nbsp;
-Once the `removeTodo` function is created, let's add a delete button with a `click` event to remove todo item from `todoList`
+Once the `removeTodo` function is created, let's add a delete button with a `click` event to remove a todo item from `todoList`
 ### Exercise 10:
 1. Modify `generateTodoDOM` function to add a remove button.
 2. Create a `button` element and store it into `removeButton` variable